m0b1d3v/supernova-video/README.md

 A value of .97 would mean the 20th child is activated.

 ## 1. Installation

-A convenient Unity install package can be found on the [releases page](https://git.mobiusk.com/mobi/supernova-video/releases).
-This is a stripped down package without all necessary dependencies installed.

 The following packages are required:
 - [VRC SDK](https://vrchat.com/home/download) compatible with v2022.04.20.16.26